-Table 9-1.
-Summary of Waterbodies within Segment 9 The impacts identified in Table 9-1 above will result in zero linear feet of temporary stream impact.
+The impacts identified in Table 9-1 above will result in 63.77 linear feet of temporary stream impact due to a temporary access road.
 The Certificate Holders have obtained a wetland permit from, and are continuing to coordinate with, the USACE to ensure that all Project construction will be in compliance with the requirements of Permit NAN-2009-01089-M4 and all approved permit modifications.
 Documentation of the coordination with the USACE is included in Appendix A.